daved01/ragcore/README.md

 To create a vector out of the input data so that it can be stored in the vector database, the OpenAI embedding is used by default in the `DatabaseService`.
 To change the embedding, subclass the `EmbeddingModel` in `models/embedding_model.py`.

-The default [OpenAI embedding](https://openai.com/blog/new-and-improved-embedding-model) `text-embedding-ada-002` is a
+The default [OpenAI embedding](https://openai.com/blog/new-and-improved-embedding-model) is `text-embedding-ada-002`.

 ### Add new database